A Delicious Guide to Bengali Wedding Menu [2026]

 1. Rosogulla

-Rosogulla is one of the most famous desserts in Bengal, and you can find this dish in every Bengali wedding menu.
-It is a soft and spongy ball made from chenna and soaked in light sugar syrup flavored with cardamom.
+Rosogulla is one of the most celebrated desserts in Bengal and you will get this recipe in every Bengali wedding menu.
+It is a spongy and soft ball prepared using chenna and dipped in light sugar syrup flavored with cardamom.

 Rasgulla